icokovachev/Arduino-Music-Visualization/README.md

 [Hristo Kovachev](https://github.com/icokovachev)

 # The Idea behind the project:
-To "visualize" the analog signal, comming from Mic and AUX input.
-We use Arduino's 10 bit converter resolution to read the analog signal in format of numbers in the range of 0 to 1023 (2 on the power of 10 /10bit/), than we convert the signal and after some calculations we send signal to the LED strip.
+To "visualize" the analog signal, coming from Mic and AUX input.
+We use Arduino's 10-bit converter resolution to read the analog signal in the format of numbers from 0 to 1023 (2 on the power of 10 /10bit/).
+We convert the signal and after some calculations, we send a signal to the LED strip.

 # Used resources:
-For specific commands in used language : https://www.arduino.cc/reference/en/ <br />
+For specific commands in the used language: https://www.arduino.cc/reference/en/ <br />
 For libraries : https://www.arduino.cc/en/Reference/Libraries <br />
-For information about the LED strip : https://cdn-shop.adafruit.com/datasheets/WS2812B.pdf <br />
+For information about the LED strip: https://cdn-shop.adafruit.com/datasheets/WS2812B.pdf <br />
 [FastLED](http://fastled.io/) library  <br />

 # IDE we used: